🩸 LGC Health Initiative

 • Economic & Emotional Burden:

-A Preventable Tragedy
+• A Preventable Tragedy:

 At Life Global Canada, we're focused on:

-• Supporting awareness and carrier screening programs
+• Supporting awareness and screening programs to identify carriers early.

-• Partnering with healthcare organizations in Gujarat to improve access to treatment and counselling
+• Partnering with healthcare organizations in Gujarat to improve access to treatment and counselling services.

 A Story of Change: Aarav’s Second Chance